 Eventually, all went well and we managed to run the diary study and the interviews without issues.
 After sorting out the recruitment, I wrote the interview script and conducted a pilot interview to make sure that the questions were on track.
 I also asked other team members and project managers to go through the script and make sure that we were addressing pressing research questions they were looking to explore.

 After everything was ready, we conducted the diary and interviews.
-I organized and analyzed all the data from the diary (several hours of video), synthesizing key insights to discuss with the rest of the team (researches and designers), so that we could choose who to interview next.
+I organized and analyzed all the data from the diary (several hours of video), synthesizing key insights to discuss with the rest of the team (researchers and designers), so that we could choose who to interview next.
 Then, I moderated 9/12 interviews and acted as a note-taker in the other 3.
 Each interview lasted about 90 minutes and was structured into several sections focused on understanding participants’ behaviors and reactions to some early design concepts we wanted to test.

 Analysis and results